Lee Young

 Leonidas Raymond Young (March 7, 1914 – July 31, 2008) was an American jazz drummer and singer.
 His musical family included his father Willis Young and his older brother, saxophonist Lester Young.
 In 1944 he played with Norman Granz's first "Jazz at the Philharmonic" concert.

 Early life and education

-Young was born in 1914 in New Orleans, Louisiana to Willis Young and Lizetta Teresa Johnson.
+Young was born in 1914 in New Orleans, Louisiana, to Willis Young and Lizetta Teresa Johnson.
 His father was a musician, as were other relatives.
-His older brother Lester Young became a famed saxophonist.
+His older brother Lester Young became a noted saxophonist.
 Lee began playing from an early age and the family had a band for several years.

 Career

 In 1944 Lee Young was the drummer at Norman Granz's first "Jazz at the Philharmonic" concert, which also featured guitarist Les Paul, trombonist J.J.
 Johnson, and saxophonist Jean-Baptiste "Illinois" Jacquet.

 Young played with such jazz and swing music notables as Mutt Carey, Fats Waller, Les Hite, Benny Goodman, and Lionel Hampton.
 In the 1950s Young played with Nat King Cole's trio.
 From the 1960s on, he worked as an artist & repertory man for such record labels as Vee-Jay and Motown.
 Lee Young never recorded as a session leader.